Debugging storage eviction in progressive web apps

 Root Cause: Best-Effort Storage Classification

 Modern browsers classify origin storage as best-effort by default.
-When system disk space falls below critical thresholds, the operating system triggers Storage Quotas & Eviction Policies to reclaim space.
-Non-persistent origins are prioritized for eviction, bypassing standard window.onerror or Promise.catch handlers.
+When system disk space falls below critical thresholds, the operating system triggers the eviction routines described in Storage Quotas & Eviction Policies to reclaim space.
+Non-persistent origins are prioritized for eviction, and because the deletion happens out-of-band — not during any API call your code made — it bypasses standard window.onerror or Promise.catch handlers entirely.
+The Storage Standard frames this explicitly: a best-effort bucket may be cleared by the user agent at any time without notification, whereas a persisted bucket is only cleared on explicit user action.

 Technical Factors Driving Eviction: